-Given the current freezing temperatures and the possibility of more inclement weather to come, the National Federation of Group Water Schemes is calling on all group water scheme members to be extra vigilant in protecting themselves and those in the local community around the impact of the weather on their water supply.
+The National Federation of Group Water Schemes (NFGWS) is advising everyone on how they can be extra vigilant in protecting themselves and those in the local community against the impact of cold weather on their water supply.

 What is the issue?